explainers-by-googlers/scroll-triggered-animations/PROPOSAL.md

 [`reverse()`](https://drafts.csswg.org/web-animations-1/#reverse-an-animation) APIs (repeat triggers will have to introduce a “reset” concept).

-AnimationTriggers have 4 states: `inactive`, `idle`, `normal` and `inverse`:
+So that authors have flexibility around assigning and updating an animation's trigger via script, the `Animation` interface's [`trigger`](https://drafts.csswg.org/web-animations/#dom-animation-trigger) field is not readonly.
+This means that multiple animations may be assigned the same trigger.
+However, we would not want the enabling or disabling of one animation's trigger to interfere with that of another animation.
+And so the enabling or disabling of a trigger is done on a per-Animation basis and the trigger state is tracked on a per-Animation basis.
+This is why we have `Animation.enableTrigger` rather than `AnimationTrigger.enable`.
+To support this, each `Animation` needs to track its `TriggerState` where a `TriggerState` is an object that has one of 4 values:

 - `inactive`: the trigger does nothing, i.e. it cannot respond to its trigger conditions being met.
 - `idle`: the trigger is not inactive but its trigger conditions have not been met.
 - `normal`: the trigger is not inactive and the last of the trigger’s conditions to have been met is the trigger condition.
 - `inverse`: the trigger is not inactive and the last of the trigger’s conditions to have been met is the exit condition.

+Each `Animation` tracks its `TriggerState` via a `triggerState` field (which is not web-exposed).

 `Animation.enableTrigger()` does the following:
 - If the animation’s trigger is null, throw.
-- If its trigger's state is `inactive`:
+- If its `triggerState` is `inactive`:
-    - Set its trigger’s state to `idle`.
+    - Set its `triggerState` to `idle`.
     - If the animation’s [`playState`](https://drafts.csswg.org/web-animations-1/#dom-animation-playstate) is `idle` and its [`animation-fill-mode`](https://drafts.csswg.org/css-animations/#animation-fill-mode) is `both | backwards`:
         - `pause()` the animation.

 `Animation.disableTrigger()` does the following:
 - If the animation’s trigger is null, throw.
-- If the animations's trigger’s state is not `inactive`:
+- If the animations's `triggerState` is not `inactive`:
-    - Set the animation's trigger’s state to `inactive`.
+    - Set the animation's triggerState to `inactive`.

-Note: So that authors have flexibility around assigning and updating an animation's trigger via script, the `Animation` interface's `trigger` field is not readonly.
-This means that multiple animations may be assigned the same trigger.
-However, we would not want the enabling or disabling of one animation's trigger to interfere with that of another animation.
-And so the enabling or disabling of a trigger is done on a per-Animation basis and the trigger state is tracked on a per-Animation basis.
-This is why we have `Animation.enableTrigger` rather than `AnimationTrigger.enable`.
-Subsequent references to the state of a trigger refer to state that is particular to only the relevant animation.

 ### [Web Animations API](https://drafts.csswg.org/web-animations/) (WAAPI) Animations

 #### Default AnimationTrigger & Existing Animations

 A WAAPI `Animation`, by default, gets the default `AnimationTrigger` (whose timeline is the `document.timeline`).
-This trigger is initially in the `inactive` state.
-As the trigger is in the `inactive` state it cannot `play()` the animation, so the animation remains in the `idle` `playState` and has no visual effect, consistent with pre-AnimationTrigger WAAPI animations (aka existing
+This animation's `triggerState` is initially `inactive`.
+As the animation's `triggerState` is `inactive` its trigger cannot `play()` it, so the animation remains in the `idle` `playState` and has no visual effect, consistent with pre-AnimationTrigger WAAPI animations
+(aka existing WAAPI animations).

+##### enableTrigger with the default AnimationTrigger
-WAAPI animations).
-Calling `enableTrigger` on the animation (which can't happen for existing animations) will transition the trigger from the `inactive` state to the `idle` state whereupon it will transition to the `normal` state and call `play()` on the animation.
-This automaitc transition to the `normal` state occurs because the `document.timeline` only produces values of time and currently, the only valid conditions which `AnimationTrigger` works with are scroll position-based.
-So a non-`inactive` trigger with a `document.timeline` immediately `play()`s and does not function any further.
+Calling `enableTrigger` on the animation (which can't happen for existing animations) will transition the animation's `triggerState` from `inactive` to `idle` whereupon it will transition to `normal` and the trigger will call `play()` on the animation.
+This automatic transition to `normal` `triggerState` occurs because the `document.timeline` only produces values of time and currently, the only valid conditions which `AnimationTrigger` works with are scroll position-based.
+So an animation with a non-`inactive` `triggerState` and a trigger with a `document.timeline` is immediately `play()`ed by its trigger which does not function any further.

 #### A WAAPI Animation with an alternate AnimationTrigger:

-An alternate `AnimationTrigger` can be constructed and assigned to an Animations's `trigger` field.
-This alternate trigger is initially in the `inactive` state and cannot `play()` the animation.
-Then, an author can call `Animation.enableTrigger()`, which moves animation's trigger from the `inactive` state to the `idle` state.
-When its trigger condition is met, the trigger moves to the
+An alternate `AnimationTrigger` can be constructed and assigned to an `Animations`'s `trigger` field.
+As with the default case, the animation's initial `triggerState` is `inactive` and its trigger cannot `play()` it.
+Then, an author can call `Animation.enableTrigger()`, which moves animation's `triggerState` from `inactive` to `idle`.
+When its trigger condition is met, the animation's `triggerState` transitions to `normal`, causing the trigger to call `play()` on the animation.
-`normal` state and calls `play()`.
-When its exit condition is met, it moves to the `inverse` state and calls `reverse()`.
+When its exit condition is met, the animation's `triggerState` transitions to `inverse` and causing the trigger to call `reverse()` on the animation.
 At any point in time, a developer can call `play()` or `pause()` on this animation and those would function just as before.
-A developer can also call `cancel()` on this animation, and that would call `Animation.disableTrigger()` which puts the trigger back into the `inactive` state.
+A developer can also call `cancel()` on this animation, and that would call `Animation.disableTrigger()` which puts the animation's `triggerState` back to `inactive`.

 An example of this put together in code: